stgm/scientific-programming-1/10 Numbers/45 Extra/10 Extra.md

 ### Definition of the coprime and predictions from numbers theory

-In the description on the definition of [coprimes](https://en.wikipedia.org/wiki/Coprime_integers) on wikipedia we see there is a way to calculate the chance that *n* random numbers do not share a common divisor.
+In the description on the definition of [coprimes](https://en.wikipedia.org/wiki/Coprime_integers) on Wikipedia we see there is a way to calculate the chance that *n* random numbers do not share a common divisor.

 This chance is: $1/\zeta(n)$$, where $$\zeta(n)$$ is the well-known [Riemann zeta function](https://en.wikipedia.org/wiki/Riemann_zeta_function).